Agar

 double AG_DOUBLE_NAMED (const char *key)

 The following macros return a specific item in the list of arguments.
-When retrieving arguments by index, keep in mind that the list of arguments passed by AG_PostEvent() follow the list of arguments provided by AG_SetEvent().
-If debugging was enabled at compile time, these macros also ensure type safety.
+When retrieving arguments by index, note that the arguments to AG_PostEvent() follow the arguments to AG_SetEvent() (i.e., the arguments to AG_SetEvent() are pushed first onto the argument stack, followed by the arguments to AG_PostEvent(), if any).
+These macros ensure type safety if Agar is compiled with --enable-debug or --enable-type-safety.

 The AG_*_NAMED() macros retrieve the given argument by name instead of by index.
 If there is no argument matching the name, a fatal error is raised.